Dumpster Rental for Roofing Dumpster Rentals

 Why You Need a Dumpster

-Roof tear-offs generate massive amounts of extremely heavy debris.
-A typical 2,000 sq ft roof produces 2-4 tons of shingles alone.
-Roofing debris cannot be handled by regular trash service, and the weight requires specialized containers with reinforced construction and lower weight limits.
+A typical 2,000 sq ft roof tear-off produces 2-4 tons of shingles alone — that's more than a full-size pickup truck can handle in 10+ trips.
+Roofing debris cannot be handled by regular trash service, and the concentrated weight requires containers with appropriate weight limits.
+Having the dumpster positioned close to the house lets crews load directly from the roof, cutting project time significantly.

 Common Materials